avidraghav/MyNotes/README.md

 # This project is made for educational purposes so don't be shy of asking any questions about any concept from the app or about android developement.
 Do open <a href ="https://github.com/avidraghav/MVVM-TodoApp/issues" target="_blank">issues</a>
-  and raise PRs to I'll try my best to assist you. :smiley:
+  and raise PRs to I'll try my best to assist you.
+If this project helps you then do leave a 🌟 :smiley:

 ## 📩 Contact